Oakville Horticultural Society Scholarship Guidelines

 - A copy of their letter of acceptance into the course of study or a copy of their unofficial transcript for post graduate studies already completed.
 If the applicant has not yet received confirmation of acceptance, it must be provided prior to the scholarship funds being paid.

-- An essay (250-500 words) describing why they should receive this scholarship (i.e. how will it help); and
+- An essay (250-500 words) describing why they should receive this scholarship and how it will help in their planned studies; and

 - The name and contact information of one reference